 Individuals who have experienced some sort of emotional trauma develop certain strategies for coping.
 If these survival strategies are harmful or self-destructive than eventually the solutions become their own problems.
 The solutions lead us to limitations and restriction rather than expansion and growth.

 Some of these self-destructive coping strategies are drug and alcohol abuse, anorexia, bulimia, compulsive overeating, self-injury (cutting), sex addition, shopping, and gambling.
-For others maladaptive coping styles include somatic symptoms, anxiety disorders and depressive disorders.
+For others maladaptive coping styles include autoimmune disorders, somatic symptoms, anxiety disorders and depressive disorders.

 I believe that psychological difficulties affect an individual’s body, mind, and spirit.
 Thus, recovery also requires a holistic framework that targets all aspects of an individual.
 It is my belief that therapy offers individuals the chance to learn how to cope with feelings, emotions, and relational experiences in new and healthful ways that can lead towards a more fulfilling and promising future.